Understand Gauge element in a page

 Below is an image that shows two gauge elements — Sales last month and Sales this month, on a page in Creator.
 The left side i.e the portion before target (dotted line) is the minimum range and the right side i.e the portion after the target is the maximum range.

-The major elements of a gauge include:
+The properties of a gauge include:

 Specifies the lowest point on the gauge value axis.
 By default, the minimum value is set to 0.